AVIATOR: Towards AI-Agentic Vulnerability Injection Workflow for High-Fidelity, Large-Scale Code Security Dataset: Introduction

-\item \textbf{Agentic Injection Workflow:} To the best of our knowledge, we are the first to develop a modular, multi-agent pipeline that replicates the reasoning processes of cybersecurity experts to generate plausible vulnerability injections.
+AVIATOR is a generic framework capable of supporting injection across a large CWE spectrum.
+Our current instantiation covers \textbf{133 CWE types}, far exceeding VGX (23 CWEs) and demonstrating the diversity potential of datasets generated with AVIATOR.
+Unlike prior injection-based approaches, AVIATOR does not rely on handcrafted pattern mining.
+Instead, its agentic design leverages LLM-based reasoning, making the workflow broadly applicable and easier to adapt across programming languages.
+In addition, AVIATOR achieves this quality efficiently: it maintains a $\mathbf{<2\%}$ syntax rejection rate and reduces generation cost by \textbf{4.3$\times$} compared to VulScribeR, enabling practical large-scale dataset construction.

-\item \textbf{Contextual Augmentation:} By integrating Retrieval-Augmented Generation (RAG) modules, we ensure that vulnerability transformations are grounded in diverse, real-world code contexts.
+The key contributions of this work are: \begin{itemize} \item \textbf{AVIATOR: Agentic Vulnerability Injection Framework.} To the best of our knowledge, this is the first work to explore vulnerability injection using an AI-agentic workflow.
+We carefully designed a multi-agent pipeline, leveraging tool-augmented subtasks with self-correction and validation loops, that replicates the reasoning processes of cybersecurity experts.